ccai1/fatality-patrol/README.md

 When asked to navigate a path, the recursive abstraction can navigate a path from its last turn.
 If there is a dead end, call on the recursive abstraction again.

+## base case

+You are one move away from the treasure.

 ## algorithm psuedocode -1

 start at designated startpoint